 There is perhaps no more important life skill to learn for a child than reading and writing, and these literacy skills are worked on every day at school.
 Some kids take to it like a duck to water, but most need to work hard at it, and if your child falls into this much larger group, the support you can provide can help.

-In this blog, we’ll be looking at how you can help your child from an early age, with the assistance you provide making a big difference to their progress.
-In this sphere, you shouldn’t underestimate the benefit that some good parental guidance can have.
+In this blog, we’ll be looking at how you can help your child from an early age, with the assistance you provide making a big difference in their progress.
+In this sphere, you shouldn’t underestimate the benefit of some good parental guidance.

 Read With Your Kids Regularly

-There are some out there that will tell you that when raising children, you shouldn’t try and teach them to read too early; however, when done right, that’s not the case.
+Some out there will tell you that when raising children, you shouldn’t try and teach them to read too early; however, when done right, that’s not the case.
 It’s not really possible to introduce the concept of reading to your kids too early, as there are studies that show that reading stories to them from a very early age can be really beneficial.

 Have Lots of Conversations With Your Kids

-During their early formative years, kids absorb so much information about the world and how it works.
-Now, it might seem a bit silly to some to try and have long conversations with a toddler, but it can work wonders for their literacy skills.
+During their early formative years, kids absorb much information about the world and how it works.
+It might seem silly to some to try and have long conversations with a toddler, but it can work wonders for their literacy skills.
 At first, you’ll help them learn how to make sounds and then, in time, words, and it’s by watching you talk that this is achieved - so it’s essential that you do.

 Get Your Kids to Tell You Stories